AdiBak/SmartPDFReader/README.md

 **Phase 5: Performance Optimization** became critical as the application's complexity grew.
 This phase involved implementing background PDF processing, batch processing strategies, sophisticated caching mechanisms, and React component optimization using memoization techniques.
 The goal was to ensure that the application remained responsive even when handling multiple large documents simultaneously.

 **Phase 6: Polish & Deployment** brought together all the previous work into a cohesive, production-ready application.
-This included UI/UX refinements to match LawBandit's branding, comprehensive testing and quality assurance, performance benchmarking, and deployment optimization for Vercel.
+This included UI/UX refinements to include branding, comprehensive testing and quality assurance, performance benchmarking, and deployment optimization for Vercel.
 The focus was on creating a professional, polished experience that would demonstrate the full capabilities of the system.

 ## Challenges & Solutions